survivejs/webpack-book/manuscript/loading/04_javascript.md

 There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you want to use experimental features that fit your project.
-Although you can find a lot of them within so-called stage presets, I recommend enabling them one by one and even organizing them to a preset of their own unless you are working on a throwaway project.
+Although you can find a lot of them within so-called stage presets, it is a good idea to enable them one by one and even organize them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.

 ## Babel Presets and Plugins

-Perhaps the greatest thing about Babel is that it's possible to extend with presets and plugins.
-I've listed a collection below:
+Perhaps the greatest thing about Babel is that it's possible to extend with presets and plugins:

 * [babel-preset-es2015](https://www.npmjs.org/package/babel-preset-es2015) includes ES2015 features.
 * [babel-preset-es2016](https://www.npmjs.org/package/babel-preset-es2016) includes **only** ES2016 features.
 Remember to include the previous preset as well if you want both!